FREQUENTLY ASKED QUESTIONS

 Is acupuncture covered by insurance?

 Some insurance plans are covering or partially covering acupuncture.
-Check with your insurance representative to find out about your plan.
-I am not a participating provider with any insurance companies but can provide appropriate receipts for you to submit to your insurer.
+Check with your employee insurance representative to find out about your particular plan.
+I am a participating provider with the Federal Employee Blue Cross plans.
+I do not participate with any other insurances, but can provide appropriate receipts for you to submit to your insurer.